 The story of the natural history of Australia is unique.
 The Reefs and Rainforests of North Queensland offer a journey back in time.
 Back to the time of Gondwana when the land was first formed.
-Thala Beach Lodge embraces the mystery of Gondwana by showcasing the harmony of nature.
+Thala Beach Nature Reserve embraces the mystery of Gondwana by showcasing the harmony of nature.

 Thala is proudly Eco certified and has been awarded the highest Ecotourism accreditation for maximising informative & meaningful experiences, whilst enhancing the local environment.
 The Thala Experience adheres to the principals of Ecotourism.

 Thala is built atop a private peninsular jutting into the Coral Sea, surrounded by miles of World Heritage coastline and the Great Barrier Reef Marine Park on the seaward side.
 The private beachfront has been left as nature intended it to be.
 Thala’s magnificent 145 acre peninsular has six different habitats concentrated into this small area.
 Ancient littoral rainforest, casuarinas and mangroves lap the beach , while dry eucalypt woodland, gallery forest and coconuts occupy the higher ground and inland creeks.
 Each habitat attracts its own unique species.